There are two species of echidna:

-- the long-beaked echidna, which is confined to the highlands of New Guinea; and
+- the long-beaked echidna, which is confined to the highlands of New Guinea

-- the short-beaked echidna is common throughout most of temperate Australia and lowland New Guinea.
+- the short-beaked echidna, which is common throughout most of temperate Australia and lowland New Guinea.

-Although widely distributed within NSW, the short-beaked echidna is not readily seen in the wild because of its quiet, reclusive nature.
+Although widely distributed within New South Wales, the short-beaked echidna is not readily seen in the wild because of its quiet, reclusive nature.
 The short-beaked echidna is not listed as endangered.

 What do they look like?